You Earned a Ticket!

 hero image

-When a school community in California wants to increase funding specifically for its own local schools, there is really just one option: a parcel tax.
+When a school community in California wants to increase funding specifically for its own local schools, there is really just one main option: a parcel tax.

 What is a parcel tax?